After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 - 100% Satisfaction guarantee.
 If you are not satisfied, you can get a refund.

-- This wireless pet containment system costs more than underground fences (however it serves more functions and certainly costs less than a physical fence, so it just depends on your needs).
+- This wireless pet containment system costs more than underground fences (however, it serves more functions and certainly costs less than a physical fence, so it just depends on your needs).
+As someone who needs a GPS tracker for my dog, this product was a great investment.

 The price of “Halo Collar” varies, so check the latest price at